aguilerap-jc/SelfDrivingCars-NanoDegree/P1_LaneLines/P1_LaneLines_ProjectReport.md

 This extended lines are going to use now to draw the lines to be able to see them properly, but we are only interested in a two main lines the one for each side of the vehicle.
 Additional lines will be noise from other things.
 In order to filter the lines the slope is calculated and then we ignore all the ones that have slopes higher than an absolute value of 0.5.

 ![alt text][image6]

-### 1. Describe your pipeline.
-As part of the description, explain how you modified the draw_lines() function.

-My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...

-If you'd like to include images to show how the pipeline works, here is how to include an image:

-![alt text][image1]

 ### 2. Identify potential shortcomings with your current pipeline